WSaffery/GQL-Compiler/README.md

 All apps that use a query take a `-query` argument specifying a query path relative to `src/test/queries`.

+Running any application with `-help` shows all its arguments their type (singular, multiple, or flag) and defaults, but doesn't include further documentation.
-All apps have a documentation of their arguments in their source code, automatic help is out of scope for now.
+All apps have more in-depth documentation of their arguments in their source.

 - `GenerateSummaryApp`
 	- Generates a summary of the cardinalities of nodes by label, and label triplets, in the database